kirchners-manta/multifidelity-water/README.md

 ### mfmc
 This algorithm computes the MFMC estimator based on the selected models and their results obtained with optimal number of evaluations.
-The MFMC estimator is added as an attribute `mfmc_estimator` to the input file.
+The MFMC estimator and its error are added as attributes `mfmc_estimator` `mfmc_error` to the input file.
 ```bash
 mfwater -a mfmc -i selected_models.hdf5
 ```